 - They tend to be very creative, which is often expressed through art.

-- They can be stubborn that they’re right about certain issues and riddled with self-doubt in other areas.
+- They can be stubborn that they’re right about specific issues and riddled with self-doubt in other areas.

 - Because they are so naturally nurturing, they make great parents.

-- They tend to rely on instinct and intuition more often than logically driven arguments.
+- They rely on instinct and intuition more often than logically driven arguments.